December 2012

 Repowering Port Augusta outlines a pathway to energy security, power price stability, increased jobs, emissions reductions and beneficial economic and health outcomes.
 Outcomes that are achievable and affordable.
 Find out why it was an opportunity too good to miss.

-Repowering Port Augusta
+Steps to Repowering Port Augusta

 Lock in stable electricity prices